oatmeelsquares/rn7ena_ds5100_montecarlo/README.md

 ### install
-After cloning rn7ena_DS5100_montecarlo to your machine, navigate to the directory and run
+After cloning this repo to your machine, navigate into rn7ena_DS5100_montecarlo and run
 ```
 python setup.py install
 ```